mathjax/MathJax-docs/advanced/typeset.rst

 the user enters, updates an output area using that, and calls MathJax to process the expressions it contains.
-Of course, in practice, you would want to sanitize the user input to prevent the user from entering maliceous code, so this is just the bare-bones version meant to highlight how to handle the MathJax update portion of the erditor tasks.
+Of course, in practice, you would want to sanitize the user input to prevent the user from entering malicious code, so this is just the bare-bones version meant to highlight how to handle the MathJax update portion of the editor tasks.

 The details are discussed after the code listing below.